Mobilizing Romani Ethnicity

 CHAPTER 6.
 MOBILIZING ROMANI ETHNICITY FOR COLLECTIVE ACTION

-Building support and seeking allies – external sideways mobilization
+- Building support and seeking allies – external lateral mobilization

 CONCLUSIONS: MOBILIZING FOR CHANGE?
 LIMITS AND POTENTIAL OF ROMANI ETHNIC MOBILIZATION